Dilston Castle: Restoration of the castle

 A restoration of the buildings began in 2001, and the large tower and chapel were opened to the public for part of 2003.

 In 2004, £220,000 was awarded towards renovating the early 17th-century bridge (The Lord's Bridge) near the castle, and conservation work to the Jacobean (Stuart) range of buildings with cobbled floors that share the grounds with the castle.

-Excavations shortly after have documented the remains of the demolished Dilston Hall and its 17th-century service range, and evidenced the medieval manor.
+Excavations shortly after documented the remains of the demolished Dilston Hall and its 17th-century service range, and evidenced the medieval manor.
 The restorations of the castle, funded by the Heritage Lottery Fund, included work on a new roof, repointing, rebuilding the missing upper floor in wood, and the missing staircase.

 The castle shares grounds with Cambian Dilston College, a residential college for young adults with learning difficulties.
 The college was for some decades a maternity ward, until the charity mentioned began their use of the site.
 This was partly the purchase decision of the late life peer actor-manager Lord Rix, raised in East Yorkshire, recipient of ten honorary degrees and a knighthood, having a daughter with Down Syndrome and after decades of fundraising for them becoming Mencap's President.

+In folklore

+The castle features in the folk ballad 'Derwentwater's Farewell' (Roud 2616, not to be confused with Roud 89, Child 208 'Lord Derwentwater'), an imagining of the 3rd Earl's last words at the scaffold.
+It contains the lines: "Farewell to pleasant Dilston Hall, / My father's ancient seat. / A stranger may now call thee his, / Which gars my heart to greet."
+The song is attributed to antiquarian Robert Surtees (1779-1834), who was in the habit of inventing 'traditional' ballads.

+Folk legends also held that the Divelswater - the stream below the castle - ran with blood either when the 3rd Earl was beheaded or on the anniversary of his execution.